Veterans Day: A Day to Honor Those Who Served

 What began as a day to honor the survivors of WWI became a day for all veterans.

-Veteran’s Day is the day we honor and celebrate our heroes, the military men and women who put their lives on the line to protect Americans and our way of life.
+Veterans Day is the day we honor and celebrate our heroes, the military men and women who put their lives on the line to protect the American way of life.
 The observance of this day began a long time ago, after World War I.

-Germany requested an Armistice, an agreement to end the war that saved either side from claiming victory or defeat.
-It took several days, but on November 11, the accord was met and for the first time in years, the sound of mortars and gunfire ceased.
+Germany asked for an armistice, an agreement to end the war that saved either side from claiming victory or defeat.
+It took several days, but the accord was signed on November 11, and for the first time in years, the sound of mortars and gunfire ceased.
 This happened at the 11th hour of the 11th day in the 11th month and is why we all take a moment of silence at this time each year.

 One year later, President Woodrow Wilson proclaimed November 11 as Armistice Day.
 In 1926, it became a permanent legal holiday.
 Great Britain, France, Australia, and Canada also celebrate this day on or near this date: Canada has Remembrance Day, while Britain has Remembrance Sunday (the second Sunday of November).

-While Armistice Day celebrates the end of World War I and those who fought during it, President Dwight D. Eisenhower officially changed the name to Veteran’s Day in 1954 to honor all veterans from all conflicts.
+While Armistice Day celebrates the end of World War I and those who fought during that conflict, President Dwight D. Eisenhower officially changed the name to Veterans Day in 1954 to honor all veterans from all conflicts.

 Today, Americans honor their heroes by holding parades, hoisting the U.S. flag outside their homes, getting together with families, and visiting deceased loved ones at cemeteries.
 Arlington National Cemetery holds an annual memorial service.

-- As of 2017, Alaska, Maine, and Montana had the highest percentage of Veterans.
+As of 2017, Alaska, Maine, and Montana were the states with the most veterans.

 Less Americans are joining the military than in earlier years, and fewer members of Congress are veterans than before.

 According to the Pew Research Center, “the US public say people who have served in the military are more disciplined, patriotic, and loyal than those who have not served.”